xw-TAN/MyNoteProject/Edinburgh/ToeClearanceEstimation/README.md

-# Debug log of toe clearance estimation model
+# Log of Toe Clearance Estimation Model

 ## to 14-Jul-2025